TalRandi/Client-HTTP-requests/README.txt

 By -r option - user can send to the server n values and arguments.
 In any case of user insert wrong request format - the program show to user the correct format.

-there are two private function:
+There are two private function:

 UsageError = gets the all buffers, free their memory. this function also print an error message by the relevant case. digitsNumber = returns the number of digits of an integer.